nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 The flags supported by the `porchctl rpkg clone` command are:

-* `--directory` - Directory within the upstream repository where the upstream package is located.
+* `--directory` - Directory within the upstream repository where the upstream package revision is located.
-* `--ref` - Ref in the upstream repository where the upstream package is located.
+* `--ref` - Ref in the upstream repository where the upstream package revision is located.
 This can be a branch, tag, or SHA.
-* `--repository` - Repository to which package will be cloned (downstream repository).
+* `--repository` - Repository to which package revision will be cloned (downstream repository).
-* `--workspace` - Workspace to assign to the downstream package.
+* `--workspace` - Workspace to assign to the downstream package revision.
-* `--strategy` - Update strategy that should be used when updating this package;
+* `--strategy` - Update strategy that should be used when updating this package revision;
   one of: `resource-merge`, `fast-forward`, `force-delete-replace`, `copy-merge`.